Conor McGregor: Dublin rape case

-Corsica sexual assault arrest

-On 10 September 2020, McGregor was arrested on the French island of Corsica on suspicion of attempted sexual assault and indecent exposure for an incident alleged to have taken place in a bar.
-After being held in custody for two days while being interviewed by police, he was released without charge.
-Eight months later, French authorities dropped the investigation due to insufficient evidence.
+Following the failed appeal, McGregor brought a further appeal to the Supreme Court using new lawyers.
+In December 2025 the judges found that he had had a fair hearing, had used his right of appeal and refused further appeal.
+Nikita Hand welcomed the decision of the Supreme Court.

-Miami Heat – alleged sexual assault
+Miami Heat arena alleged sexual assault

 On 11 June 2023, Miami police received a report that McGregor had sexually assaulted a woman the previous night in a toilet at the Miami Heat arena, after Game Four of the NBA Finals.
 McGregor released a statement denying the allegation.
 On 18 October, the case was dropped.

-On January 15, 2025, a lawsuit was filed against McGregor in the U.S. District Court for the Southern District of Florida, accusing him of sexual assault during an NBA Finals game in Miami on June 9, 2023.
+On 15 January 2025, a lawsuit was filed against McGregor in the U.S. District Court for the Southern District of Florida, accusing him of sexual assault during an NBA Finals game in Miami on 9 June 2023.
 The suit alleges that McGregor assaulted a 49-year-old woman in a bathroom at the Kaseya Center, home of the Miami Heat.
 The plaintiff, identified as a vice president at a prominent Wall Street financial firm, claims that McGregor "intentionally engaged in unlawful sexual contact", "attempted to forcefully place his unprotected penis into [her] mouth without her consent".
 She attempted to leave the stall, but McGregor allegedly slammed her against a wall face first, put her in an arm lock and "attempted to forcefully place his unprotected penis into [the victim's] anus without her consent."
 The lawsuit also names the Miami Heat and arena staff as defendants, alleging gross negligence in their handling of the situation.
-Key details of the lawsuit include an allegation that the woman was led to the men's restroom by a member of McGregor's team; and that arena staff and security were aware of potential misconduct but failed to provide adequate protection.
+Key details of the lawsuit include an allegation that the woman was led to the men's restroom by a member of McGregor's team, and that arena staff and security were aware of potential misconduct but failed to provide adequate protection.
 The plaintiff's attorney stated that his client's main goal in filing the lawsuit was to raise awareness and encourage others to report sexual assault.
 The lawsuit seeks medical treatment costs, compensatory damages, and other relief from both McGregor and the Heat organisation.
+On 3 December 2025, the civil lawsuit was voluntarily dismissed with prejudice by the plaintiff, meaning the litigation cannot be refiled.